mdpetters/RegularizationTools.jl/docs/src/manual.md

 The solution xλ2 is improved over the regular L₂ solution.

 ## Adding Boundary Constraints
 To add boundary constraints (e.g. enforce that all solutions are positive), the following procedure is implemented.
-Computes the algebraic solution without constraints, truncate the solution at the upper and lower bounds, and ues this solution as initial condition for the minimization problem using a Least Squares numerical solver [LeastSquaresOptim](https://github.com/matthieugomez/LeastSquaresOptim.jl).
+Computes the algebraic solution without constraints, truncate the solution at the upper and lower bounds, and use the result as initial condition for solving the minimization problem with a least squares numerical solver [LeastSquaresOptim](https://github.com/matthieugomez/LeastSquaresOptim.jl).
 The regularization parameter λ obtained from the algebraic solution is used for a single pass optimization.
 See [Solve](@ref) for a complete list of methods.

 ```@example
 using RegularizationTools, MatrixDepot, Lazy, Random, LinearAlgebra